-Senior Theatre Practicum
+TH 410 Senior Theatre Practicum

+Prerequisite: Permission of department chair.
 Practical experience in the techniques of theatre, designed as an extension of the lower division practicum in theatre.
 Emphasis is on the assumption of a major departmental responsibility such as play direction, stage management of an intricate production, set, costume or lighting design and execution of a major production, etc. Variable credit: 1-3 hours.